 In the event of a hurricane or other disaster, you will want to make sure you have important documents in a safe place.

-Scan to your computer or the cloud your personal documents such as your marriage license, divorce decree, birth certificates, passports, wills, deeds, Social Security cards, mortgage documents, car titles; and tax, banking, and other important documents.
+Scan to your computer or the cloud your personal documents such as your marriage license, divorce decree, birth certificates, passports, wills, deeds, Social Security cards, mortgage documents, car titles, receipts for valuable objects, serial numbers for expensive devices and tax, banking, and other important documents.
 If you don’t know how to scan documents to your computer, ask your children or grandkids, or get a computer service to help you.
 No help from that quarter?
 Then gather together your important documents in a Ziploc bag placed where you can easily grab it as you evacuate your home.